 In response, Carson simply replied, “[expletive] him.
 A stiff [expletive] has no conscience.”
-Joanne, meanwhile, knew about his infidelity during their own marriage (his third).
-She received lavish gifts like a Rolls Royce and diamonds.
-But it put a strain on the marriage, to be sure.
+Joanne, meanwhile, knew about his infidelity.
+She received lavish gifts like a Rolls Royce and diamonds, but it put a strain on the marriage, to be sure.

 11. An Insensitive Jokester

 In those decades, fat jokes were not uncommon, though it’s unclear where the trend started.
 Beauty standards have changed across time and location, and are societal-based.
 Johnny Carson used this approach with gusto on his show.